A Little Harmless Sex was brought to our attention by one of our readers as a candidate for the Bad Book Club. The book is free, so we checked it out.

 We get this lovely exchange

 Where thankfully we finally find out that Chris is Black.
 BTW Black should always be capitalized when referring to race.
 And here’s why.
 It’s something we’ve had to school our editors on.
-And it’s not something I’d ding the author for here.
+And it’s not something I’d usually ding the author for here.
 Except she claims to be an ally and up on social justice issues.

 After the awkward small talk, we get more possessiveness and finally a “bar fight” because Max never makes a scene… except when he does.